Gburdel/UVlightsensor/README.md

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/2a1cd0b9-9849-424d-a095-bf7439b44d42)

-Note the OLED module comes set with a jumper to use I2C address 0x3C (and not 0x3D like Sparkfun's out of stock OLED).
+Note in the image above that the OLED module comes with a jumper set to use I2C address 0x3C (and not 0x3D like Sparkfun's out of stock OLED).
 It works using the Sparkfun Qwiic OLED library driver once the address is changed.
 I had to carefully enlarge the mounting holes a bit in the OLED and add a small spacer to keep pressure off of the glass.
 Be careful, the glass is very thin and it is easy to crack the glass and destroy the OLED if you put pressure on it.

 # Mounting the Parts in a Case